zuxianH/BEA_project/README.md

-The depository contains code for a project studying Bethe roots for the SU(N) algebraic Bethe Ansatz.
+The depository contains code for a project studying Bethe roots for the SU(N) rational Bethe Ansatz.